nathanreyes/v-calendar/docs-next/docs/datepicker/popovers.md

 By default, the localized format will be used to format and parse the input text.

-Just like the `v-calendar` component, `v-date-picker` accepts an explicit `locale` prop.
+Just like the `Calendar` component, `v-date-picker` accepts an explicit `locale` prop.
 This might be preferred if you store your user's locale in a database or want to force all user's to a specific locale.

 <!-- <guide-datepicker-input-format-parse /> -->